 Will I receive a receipt for my contribution?

 Donors should keep a copy of their pledge form or print a copy of their e-pledge confirmation, as well as their pay statements, as receipt of their pledge.
 A DoD or Federal employee who makes a one-time (cash, check or money order) contribution must maintain a bank record or a written communication from the local campaign showing the name of the organizations contributed to, the date of the contribution, and the amount of the contribution.
 Every effort will be made by the local campaign to provide a receipt to donors, but it is the responsibility of the donor to request such a receipt from the local campaign.
 Donors that do not receive a receipt should contact the local campaign to obtain one.
 Local campaigns can be found using the Campaign Locator search feature on the CFC website at http://www.opm.gov/cfc/Search/Locator.asp Donors should consult a tax adviser to determine if additional verification of the donation is required by the IRS.

 What is the cost of the campaign?

 Historically, campaign costs nationwide have averaged ten percent.
-In 2014, Miami Valley CFC's administrative cost was 7.3%, down from 8.3% in 2009, and well below the 2010 national average of 10.0%.
+In 2014, Miami Valley CFC's administrative cost was 10.3%, and well below the 2014 national average of 14.1%.
 Funds were spent on print materials, for OPM's required annual audit and other OPM-approved administrative expenses.

 All local campaign costs are reviewed and approved by the LFCC governing the local campaign.
 On average, this cost is low compared with other fundraising campaigns; therefore, every dollar you pledge goes a very long way toward helping others.